Jerez de la Frontera: Other institutions

 The old quarter of Jerez, dating from medieval times, has been named an "Artistic Historic Complex".
 The Easter week celebrations in Jerez are of "National Touristic Interest", and its remarkable Feria del Caballo in May is an event of "International Touristic Interest".

 The Andalusian Flamenco Centre is located in the Pemartín Palace (Palacio de Pemartín) and offers a library, displays, video films and live demonstrations of the art of flamenco dancing.

 Sport

 Circuito de Jerez

 The Circuito de Jerez during the 2017 Spanish motorcycle Grand Prix.

 The city of Jerez is the first motorcycling world capital.
-It is the site of Circuito de Jerez, formerly called the Circuito Permanente de Jerez, where the annual MotoGP Motorcycle Grand Prix is contested.
+It is the site of Circuito de Jerez, formerly called the Circuito Permanente de Jerez, where the annual MotoGP Spanish Motorcycle Grand Prix is contested.

 The race course is also a prime destination for Formula One teams wishing to perform off-season testing.
 In the past it has hosted the F1 race itself, namely the Spanish Grand Prix between 1986 and 1990, before the race moved permanently to the Catalunya Circuit near Barcelona.
 Since then Jerez has hosted Formula One races a few times, with the designation of the European Grand Prix in 1994 and the race in 1997 which decided the 1997 Formula One World Championship.